sreya-rc/cuda-gemm-softmax-kernels/README.md

 ### How to Build & Run

 #### Requirements
-- NVIDIA GPU (T4 used for measurements — Colab works)
+- NVIDIA GPU (Google Colab T4 used for measurements)
 - CUDA toolkit (nvcc)
 - C++ compiler